dimitramuni/GBN-Regime-in-Basketball/README.md

 - The first regime $R_1$ began in the season 1983-84, which brought several changes; the team had a new coach Kevin Loughery along with four rookies and only two players with experience of five years maximum.
 In the following season, the team had a new executive, Jerry Krause and a rookie Shooting Guard Michael Jordan; this made several long-lasting impacts on the franchise.
 Chicago Bulls started qualifying for the playoffs from 1984-85.
 The first regime started from the season 1983-84.
-We can observe that winning the previous games and the players’ win share have an impact over the Team_Prospect; this has been consistent through all the regimes.
+We can observe that winning the previous games and the players’ win share have an impact over the *Team_Prospect*; this has been consistent through all the regimes.
 ![R2](https://github.com/dimitramuni/GBN-Regime-in-Basketball/blob/main/results/Regime_Structure_Optimisation/R2.png)

 - Chicago Bulls had hit their stride in the regime $R_2$, which started in season 1988-89 and lasted until season 1994-95.
-The distribution of Team_Prospect here has a left tail indicating their consistent domination on the court; the performance during this period was exemplary, which earned the Chicago Bulls their first *threepeat* (three consecutive wins)of NBA title.
+The distribution of *Team_Prospect* here has a left tail indicating their consistent domination on the court; the performance during this period was exemplary, which earned the Chicago Bulls their first *threepeat* (three consecutive wins)of NBA title.
 After the sudden departure of Michael Jordan from the team before season
 1993-94, Scottie Pippen helmed the leadership, but the team had a performance dip in two consecutive seasons in the absence of Michael Jordan.
 ![R3](https://github.com/dimitramuni/GBN-Regime-in-Basketball/blob/main/results/Regime_Structure_Optimisation/R3.png)